 Our Responsible Tourism Policy

-By choosing one of our adventure holidays in the Pyrenees you will be choosing a holiday in one of the most unspoilt, environmentally interesting and ecologically sensitive regions of France.
+By choosing an adventure holiday in the Pyrenees you will be choosing a holiday in one of the most unspoilt, environmentally interesting and ecologically sensitive regions of France.

 We care about this unique and undiscovered mountainous area and have put measures in place to ensure that the local area benefits directly from our actions.